Supertee003/supertee003/README.md

 ## Hi there 👋

-**Nevertheless**, we shall comprehend and implement the prescribed protocols of the standardized format.
+**Nevertheless**, shall comprehend and implement the prescribed protocols of the standardized format.

-Here are some ideas to get you started:
+Here are some ideas to help you plan:

   🔭 I’m currently focusing on
 - **Clients in Prison and Probation Services** ♻️